 Has a Leeds academic identified Britain's most infamous murder case?

-Advance genomics analysis can now sensationally confirm the DNA as a match to Jake the Ripper's living descendants
+Advance genomics analysis can now sensationally confirm the DNA as a match to Jack the Ripper's living descendants

 DNA found on a shawl next to the body of one of the notorious serial killer’s five victims 130 years ago has proved a match to barber Aaron Kosminski, 23, experts revealed this week.